Halloween with Gestational Diabetes

-Is the thought of Trick or Treating filling you with dread and turning into a real nightmare?
+Is the thought of all those Halloween sweets filling you with dread and turning into a real nightmare?
 Don’t worry ladies, you can still have lots of yummy things this Halloween that won’t raise those blood sugar levels and have some fun too!

 Spooky Spider Deviled Eggs

 It doesn’t get much more GD-friendly than this… eggs and olives!

 These are simple devilled eggs, with sliced black olives on top.
 For my deviled eggs I hard boil eggs, once cooled, slice in half, scoop out the yolks, mash then add plenty of full-fat mayonnaise, dijon mustard, a drop of apple cider vinegar, salt & freshly ground black pepper and mix until it is a smooth creamy consistency and tastes delish!
 Spoon the egg yolk mixture back into the cavities in the egg whites and top with a sprinkle of paprika if you like.
 Then take black olives, sliced in half to create spider bodies and slice strips for the legs.